2026-2027 Undergraduate/Graduate Catalog

 Admission Requirements:

-The MAT program selectively admits candidates based on a complete application portfolio.
 Admitted students complete a structured sequence of courses, field experiences, and classroom-based research.

 Core, Capstone, and Strand Requirements